 The metro project was earlier designed with a capacity of 40,000 passengers per hour in peak times.
 Capacity was scaled up to 60,000 passengers per hour considering the increasing density of population.
 The frequency of the service will be around one train every five minutes.

-The city covers the municipal corporation and metropolitan areas of the region.
-The municipal corporation area is about 625 square kilometres, while the metropolitan area covers 6,852 square kilometres.
+The city of Hyderabad covers the municipal corporation and metropolitan areas of the region.
+The municipal corporation area is about 625km², while the metropolitan area covers 6,852km².

 However, with the growing population and number of vehicles on the road, the city’s transportation system has come under immense pressure to develop a metro rail project.

 The estimated cost of the Hyderabad Metro project is $2.62bn.
-About 20% of this will be provided as part of the government’s viability gap funding scheme.
-The federal and state governments will provide financial support for 40% of the project cost.
+About 20% of the funding is being provided as part of the government’s viability gap funding scheme.
+The federal and state governments provide financial support for 40% of the project cost.

 In April 2008, the Government of Andhra Pradesh (GoAP) approved phase one of the project based on traffic and transportation reports generated by the Delhi Metro Rail Corporation (DMRC).
 The DMRC’s reports were based on studies made of the geophysical features of the routes and on international best practices and economics.

 Phase one will include three lines along high-density traffic corridors, spanning 71.16km.

 In July 2008, the GoAP awarded a contract to executing the project under a design, build, finance, operate and transfer basis for 35 years to a consortium led by Maytas Metro.
 However, this contract was cancelled in July 2009.